-Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Political Participation (continued) QUOTAS (continued) Subnational levels 1, 2, 3, 4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, paragraph 1, of the Convention (temporary special measures) 5.5.
+Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Political Participation (continued) QUOTAS (continued) Subnational levels 1.2.3.4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, para 1, of the Convention (temporary special measures) General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision- making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-POLITICAL PA RTIES Z General recommendation No. 23: Political and public life 16.6 Develop effective, accountable and transparent institutions at all levels.
+POLITICAL PA RTIES 7 General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 16.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-ELECTORAL BODIES Z General recommendation No. 23: Political and public life 5.5.
+ELECTORAL BODIES Z General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 6.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-POLITICAL INSTITUTIONS Head of State 7 General recommendation No. 23: Political and public life 5.5.
+POLITICAL INSTITUTIONS Head of State 7 General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.

-Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Political Participation (continued) POLITICAL INSTITUTIONS (continued) Vice-Presider Vice-President 7 General recommendation No. 23: Political and public life 5.5.
+Category CEDAW Articles General Recommendations of the CEDAW Committee Agenda 2030 Sustainable Development Goals and Targets Political Participation (continued) POLITICAL INSTITUTIONS (continued) Vice-President 7 General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-Government Z General recommendation No. 23: Political and public life 5.5.
+Government Z General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-Legislature 7 General recommendation No. 23: Political and public life 5.5.
+Legislature Z General recommendation No. 23: Political and public life General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.6 Develop effective, accountable and transparent institutions at all levels.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.